w3c/csswg-drafts/README.md

 **Q. I’m not sure how the spatial (directional) navigation behavior work.**
   - You can see the video that shows the Snav behavior in the YouTube page ([link](https://www.youtube.com/watch?v=TzDtcX9urUg)).
   - You can see the brief description for the Snav in Wikipedia ([link](https://en.wikipedia.org/wiki/Spatial_navigation)).
-  - In several references below, you can get the help to understand the Snav operations.
+  - In several references below, you can get the help to understand the Snav operations well.

 **Q. Isn’t it enough just using the relevant Web frameworks?**
   - Severel Web frameworks and extensions for the Snav have been provided so far due to no support from web engines.
 For examples, [js-spatial-navigation](https://github.com/luke-chang/js-spatial-navigation) made by Mozilla seems one of the frameworks and the quality would be good to support the features of Snav.
-[Spotlight library](https://github.com/enyojs/spotlight) made by LGE is an instance of the frameworks for the Snav, even though it was deprecated now.
-However, the support of Snav from Web frameworks has some limits. blahblah (aligning scrolling, particularily using native focus method for a11y)
+[Spotlight library](https://github.com/enyojs/spotlight) made by LGE is also an instance of the frameworks for the Snav, even though it was deprecated now.
+However, the support of Snav from Web frameworks has some limits as follows:
+    1. difficult to align native scroll behavior when moving the focus to an element out of view
+    2. difficult to align native focus method for a11y support
+    3. performance degradation due to the expensive cost of DOM Access
+    4. inconsistency of user experience (various sort of frameworks)
+    5. impossible to control isolated frames like iframe and shadow DOM

 **Q. The Snav seems not the general feature esp. in mobile with no physical key-based interface.**
   - Honestly, the mobile has been a first citizen of Snav about 10 years old.
 Before touch-based interface, the majority of interface for mobile was key-based methods.
 We're familiar with kind of mobile phone named a feature phone.
 In the future, the input methods for smart devices will be changed to something like voice command, hand gesture, and eyes direction, but the key-based interfaces will never disappear, even though it'll be used as a secondary method.
 It would be the most intuitive method with a strong feedback after pushing a key, while we couldn't imagine a touch-based keyboard without any physical keys.

-**Q. Put the question on issues of this repository :D**
+**Q. Put any question on [issues](https://github.com/lgeweb/spatial-navigation/issues) of this repository :D**
   - Everything for Snav is welcome

 ## Reference